pustotnik/zenmake/docs/buildconf-taskparams.rst

     :ref:`matrix<buildconf-matrix>`.
 With this parameter you can make a build task which is used, for example, on Linux only or for specific toolchain or with another condition.

+group-dependent-tasks
+"""""""""""""""""""""
+    Although runtime jobs for the tasks may be executed in parallel, some preparation is made before this in one thread.
+It includes, for example, analyzing of the task dependencies and file paths in :ref:`source<buildconf-taskparams-source>`.
+    Such list of tasks is called `build group` and, by default, it's only one build group for each project which uses ZenMake.
+If this parameter is true, ZenMake creates a new build group for all other tasks which depend on the current task and preparation for these dependent tasks will be run only when all jobs for current task, including all dependencies, are done.

+    For example, if some task produces source files (\*.c, \*.cpp, etc) that don't exist at the time
+    of such a preparation, you can get a problem because ZenMake cannot find not existing files.
+It is not a problem if such a file is declared in :ref:`target<buildconf-taskparams-target>` and then this file is specified without use of ant pattern in ``source`` of dependent tasks.
+    In other cases you can solve the problem by setting this parameter to True for a task which produces these source files.

+    By default it is False.
+Don't set it to True without reasons because it can slow building down.

 objfile-index
 """""""""""""""""""""